-Net present value is the combination of the present value of an investment's cash inflows and the present value of the investment's cash outflows.
-To compute those present value amounts, the future cash flows are discounted by a specified rate.
-The specified rate could be the investor's cost of capital or it could be some other minimum rate that must be earned.
+Net present value is the combination of 1) the present value of cash inflows, and 2) the present value of the cash outflows.
+To arrive at these present value amounts, the future cash flows are discounted by a specified interest rate.
+The specified rate could be the investor's cost of capital or it could be another hurdle rate that must be earned.

-A project or investment that results in a net present value of $0 means that the project is expected to earn exactly the specified rate that was used in discounting the future cash flows.
+A project or investment that results in a net present value of $0 means that the project is expected to earn exactly the specified rate used to discount the future cash flows.
 A slightly negative net present value indicates that the project will earn slightly less than the specified rate.
-For instance, if the specified rate of 16% was used for discounting the cash flows, a slightly negative net present value could mean that the project is expected to earn 15.7%.
-(Hence, a project could earn a very respectable profit but have a negative net present value because it just missed achieving the specified rate.)
+For instance, if the specified rate of 16% was used for discounting the cash flows, a slightly negative net present value could mean that the project is expected to earn slightly less than the required 16%.
+Perhaps the actual rate is expected to be 15.7% which may be a great return, but because it's less than the required 16%, the investment will be rejected because of its negative net present value.